1976 German Formula Three Championship

-The 1976 German Formula Three Championship (1976 ONS Formel 3 Meisterschaft) was a multi-event motor racing championship for single-seat open wheel formula racing cars held across Europe.
+The 1976 German Formula Three Championship (1976 ONS Formel 3 Meisterschaft) was a multi-event motor racing championship for single-seat open wheel formula racing cars held in Germany.
 The championship featured drivers competing in two-litre Formula Three racing cars which conformed to the technical regulations, or formula, for the championship.
 It commenced on 3 April at Nürburgring and ended at Ulm-Mengen on 13 September after eight rounds.

 Bertram Schäfer became a champion.
 He won all five races that he has participated (Nürburgring, Trier, AVUS, Hockenheim and at Ulm-Mengen.
 Marc Surer finished as runner-up, winning the race Kassel-Calden.
 Rudolf Dötsch completed the top-three in the drivers' standings with win at Nürburgring.
 Werner Klein was the only other driver who was able to win a race in the season.

 Calendar

 All rounds were held in West Germany.